Easy Egg Salad Recipe

 How to make hard-boiled eggs

 Since I’ve gotten an Instant Pot, I always cook my eggs in it.
-Here’s how to make easy peel perfect hard boiled eggs.
+Here’s how to make perfect hard boiled eggs.

 You can also hard boil your eggs on the stove.
 Fill a pot with cool water and add the eggs.
 Bring the water to a boil, cover, and turn off the heat.
-Let the eggs sit in the hot water for 14 minutes.
+Keep the eggs in the hot water for 14 minutes.

-Then drain out the hot water and then let the eggs sit in an ice bath for 10 minutes before peeling.
-An ice bath is just a pot or bowl filled with ice and water.
-The ice bath is the key to easy peel eggs!
-Remove the egg shells right away for easiest peeling.
+Then drain out the water and place the eggs in an ice bath for 10 minutes before peeling.
+An ice bath is a pot or bowl filled with ice and water.
+Peel the eggshells after the ice bath.

-My easy egg salad recipe includes hard boiled eggs, Greek yogurt, Dijon mustard, red onion, salt and pepper.
+My egg salad recipe includes just a few ingredients: hard boiled eggs, Greek yogurt or mayonnaise, Dijon mustard, red onion, salt and pepper.
 If you have a favorite egg salad ingredient, add it in!
 This recipe is easy to customize to your tastes.

 How to serve